CHRISTOPANANJICKAL/fast_cached_network_image/README.md

           return Text(e.toString());
         },
 ```
 errorBuilder property needs to return a widget.
-This widget will be displayed if there is any error while loading the provided iamge.
+This widget will be displayed if there is any error while loading the provided image.
 ``` dart

 loadingBuilder: (context) {
           return Container(color: Colors.red, height: 100, width: 100);
         },
 ```
 loadingBuilder property can be used to display a loading widget such as a shimmer.
-This widget will be displaed while the image is being downloaded and processed.
+This widget will be displayed while the image is being downloaded and processed.

 FastCachedImage have all other default properties such as height, width etc. provided by flutter.